aszorko/COROBOREES/README.md

 will run analyses on these data and produce Figures 2,4,5,6b and statistics.

 `$python CPG/paper4_results2.py`
 generates Figure 3 and Figure 6a using the Unity interface.
-Must be run from command line in the virtual environment.
+Must be run from command line in the virtual environment (see instructions in master branch).